 - a) Type 2 alarm system.
 A direct connection to the Fire Service is not required if a phone is available at all times for emergency calls.
-This system is not required if the escape routes serve no more than 50 people in a single-level building, and - b) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the point of Fire Service vehicular access to any point on any floor is less than 75 m.
+This system is not required if the escape routes serve no more than 50 people in a single-level building (excluding early childhood centres, see Paragraph 2.2.2), - b) Type 18 building fire hydrant system, unless the Fire Service hose run distance from the point of Fire Service vehicular access to any point on any floor is less than 75 m.